 Feeling Out of the Loop?
 Here's How to Reconnect with Your Team

-Offering, “My door is always open” is great, but you are relying on them to initiate the conversation.
-That can be intimidating believe it or not.
+Offering, “My door is always open,” is a start, but you are relying on them to initiate the conversation.
+That can be intimidating.
 Those should be your parting words once you’ve checked in with them, they know you mean it because your actions tell them.

-Pay attention: How do things look?
+Pay attention: Take your own stock of things.
+How do things look?
 What’s the vibe?
-This walk thru is a quick and effective way to keep a pulse on what choices they are making.
+This walk through is a quick and effective way to keep a pulse on what choices they are making.